pdfmux/blog

 # 3-5x slower but catches edge cases standard mode misses

 High quality mode runs both PyMuPDF and Docling on every page, compares outputs, and merges the best result.
-Our benchmark shows this recovers an additional 3-5% of content from edge-case documents at the cost of 3-5x processing time.
+The lift from this mode is most visible on edge-case documents (heavy tables, mixed digital+scanned, multi-column academic layouts) at the cost of roughly 3-5x processing time per page — diff the manifest.json from a quality=standard run against a quality=high run on your corpus to size the tradeoff for your documents.

 Common mistakes in RAG PDF pipelines